lewagon/html-css-challenges/04-advanced-selectors/README.md

 ## Tips & Resources

 To design your lists of icons, you should change the `block` behavior of list items by inlining them.
 The problem with 100% `inline` elements is that their width automatically fits their content so that you cannot change it.
-To keep hands on list item width, make them `inline-blocks` elements.
-These kind of element have inline behavior but you can still play on their box model, yeah!
+To keep control on list item width, make them `inline-block` elements.
+Such elements cumulate inline behavior but and box model properties (like `width`), yeah!
 Here are the corresponding CSS rules.

 ```css
 ul > li{